ayushibh004/SimpleTodo/README.md

 Describe any challenges encountered while building the app.

 1. One challenge I faced was making the initial commit to Github.
-However, I changed one of the version control settings to native which allowed me to make an initial commit.
+However, I changed one of the version control settings to native which allowed me to make an initial commit to the Git repo.

 ## License